Activeyixiao/topic-specific-vector/README.md

 - Run the following command:
 - `python3 sampling_sentences.py`
 - The above script generates two folders, both of them containing words and their selected sampling sentences.
 The only difference is that they make use of different strategies for sampling the sentences:
-  1. randomly select sentences for a word, from all the sentences mentioning that word
+  1. folder "concept mention general" randomly select sentences for a word, from all the sentences mentioning that word
-  2. select sample sentences for a word according to the topic distributions of that word
+  2. folder "concept_mention_page_25" select sample sentences for a word according to the topic distributions of that word

 ### Obtaining vectors using contextual language models (BERT<base,large>,ROBERTA<base,large>)
 - Run command `python3 word_topic_vector.py` (this script is missing... upload it soon)